emaildojo/knowledgebase/content/Email Deliverability/understanding-the-difference-between-MX-records-and-A-records.md

 Suppose you want to visit a popular online store, www.shopexample.com.
 When you type this address into your browser, your computer checks the A record associated with the domain.
 It finds the IP address, let's say 203.0.113.1, and establishes a connection with the server hosting the website.
 This allows you you to browse and interact with the online store seamlessly.

 2. Email Delivery
-Now, let's say you want to send an email to your friend, john@example.com.
+Now, let's say you want to send an email to your friend.
 When you hit the send button, your email service provider looks up the MX records for the domain "example.com" to find the designated mail server responsible for handling incoming emails.
 It discovers that the MX record points to a server with the IP address 198.51.100.2.
 Your email service provider then delivers your message to that server, which in turn ensures that the email reaches John's inbox.

 ## Managing A Records and MX Records